 Our CNS pipeline includes two earlier stage small molecule discovery programs targeting ion channels and represents additional opportunities for future clinical programs and partnering.
-These programs are at a similar stage to the stage at which the $\alpha 7$ receptor PAM program was licensed under the 2014 Merck License Agreement, although there is no assurance we will be able to enter into a license or collaboration agreement with respect to these programs.
+These programs are at a similar stage to the stage at which the α 7 receptor PAM program was licensed under the 2014 Merck License Agreement.
 The first of these programs has developed two patented series of small molecule Kv3.1/3.2 potassium channel activators for the potential treatment of cognitive deficits and negative symptoms/social withdrawal in schizophrenia and autism spectrum disorders.
 The second program has developed three patented series of small molecule inhibitors with functional selectivity for Nav1.7 and Nav1.8 voltage gated sodium ion channels for the potential treatment of chronic pain without the liability of addiction associated with opioid treatment.